-Events record what happens during the clinical session context [5] which occur due to billable health-care system events with or for the patient, such as patient contacts, but also sessions in which the patient is not a participant (e.g. surgery) or not present (e.g. pathology testing).
-Persistent items capture information which remains valid in the long term, such as the patient's family history, current medications, care plan and so on.
-Both types of information are contained within Compositions.
-FIGURE 4 illustrates a simple EHR comprising an accumulation of event Compositions.
+Events record what happens during healthcare system events with or for the patient, such as patient contacts, but also sessions in which the patient is not a participant (e.g. surgery) or not present (e.g. pathology testing).
+FIGURE 5 illustrates a simple EHR comprising an accumulation of event Compositions.

-FIGURE 4 Basic Event-oriented EHR
+FIGURE 5 Basic Event-oriented EHR